hellcastter/spotify_map/README.md

 ## About project

-This project detects top track of artist and shows in map where that track is available.
+This project detects the top track of the artist and shows on the map where that track is available.
 This is really tricky and easy way to get top tracks.
+(Done for the course Basics of Programming at Ukrainian Catholic University)

 ## Result example